Process

 What we need in order to begin

-We can start even if the client does not yet have perfectly ordered documentation.
-What matters is understanding which system is under review, in what context it is used and what material already exists, even if it is scattered.
+We can start even if the client does not yet have all the documentation in order.
+What matters is gathering an initial declaration about which system is under review, in what context it is used and what material already exists, even if it is scattered.

 That material may include system descriptions, review notes, loose evidence, prior decisions, partial owners or technical documentation that has not yet been turned into a clear dossier.